 Leadership coaching is the application of professional coaching techniques to the leadership development process.
 It helps individuals and groups develop their leadership skills, achieve their goals, and improve their performance.
 Coaching is a collaborative process that enables people to achieve their potential by working through blockers and challenges.

-Leadership coaching can help leaders at any stage in their careers and can be used to address a range of issues, including:
+One-to-one leadership coaching can help leaders at any stage in their careers and can be used to address a range of issues, including:

 developing leadership skills